mrigsby/cbwire-cli/README.md

 cbwire-cli has the ability to set the default values that are used for actions and the ability to reset all values to the original defaults.
 What does this mean for you?
 It means if you primarly use single file wires on all your projects, you can use `cbwire default set create.singleFileWire true` and it will change your default value for the `singleFileWire` aregument when using `cbwire create wire` action!

-> 💡Any default changes are global for CommandBox, NOT just the current project.
+> 💡 Any default changes are global for CommandBox, NOT just the current project.

 The default setting keys follow the pattern of `[ACTION PATH IN DOT NOTATION].[ARGUMENT]`, meaning for the create action and boxlang argument you would use `cbwire default set create.boxlang true` to set your new default for the `boxlang` argument to always be true.